 '''

-void GenTextures( sizei n, uint textures);
+void GenTextures( sizei n, uint textures );

 '''

 returns n previously unused texture object names in textures.
-These names are marked as used, but they acquire texture state and a dimensionality only when they are first bound, just as if they were unused.
+These names are marked as used, for the purposes of GenTextures only, but they acquire texture state and a dimensionality only when they are first bound, just as if they were unused.

 An implementation may choose to establish a working set of texture objects on which binding operations are performed with higher performance.
 A texture object that is currently part of the working set is said to be resident.
 The command returns TRUE if all of the n texture objects named in textures are resident, or if the implementation does not distinguish a working set.
 If at least one of the texture objects named in textures is not resident, then FALSE is returned, and the residence of each texture object is returned in residences.
 Otherwise the contents of residences are not changed.
-If any of the names in textures is not the name of a texture object or is zero, FALSE is returned, the error INVALID_VALUE is generated, and the contents of residences are indeterminate.
-The residence status of a single bound texture object can also be queried by calling GetTexParameteriv or GetTexParameterfv with target set to the target to which the texture object is bound, and pname set to TEXTURE_RESIDENT.
+If any of the names in textures are unused or are zero, FALSE is returned, the error INVALID_VALUE is generated, and the contents of residences are indeterminate.
+The residence status of a single bound texture object can also be queried by calling Get-TexParameteriv or GetTexParameterfv with target set to the target to which the texture object is bound, and pname set to TEXTURE_RESIDENT.

 '''

 boolean AreTexturesResident( sizei n, uint textures,

-boolean residences);
+boolean residences );

 '''